Variance component estimation

 2.5593

-.
+The program ends with Final Estimates showing the variance estimates at convergence.
+The same information will be saved in the file airemlf90.log.
 The final estimates are \(\hat{\sigma}_u^2 = 38.538\) and \(\hat{\sigma}_e^2 = 62.691\) so that the heritability estimates is \(\hat{h^2} = 0.3807\).
-The program doesn’t show the heritability by default, and the user should calculate it manually.
+The program does not show the heritability by default, and the user should calculate it manually.

 The program saves the solutions of mixed model equations with the recent variance estimates in file “solutions”.
-Note that the solutions don’t come from the last variance estimates but one round before the convergence.
+Note that the solutions do not come from the last variance estimates but one round before the convergence.
 In this example, the solutions are from the variance estimates in round 7.
-When the algorithm works well and converges correctly, the last variance estimates are almost the same as the previous estimates, so the difference between the two solutions is negligible.
+When the algorithm works well and converges correctly, the last variance estimates are almost the same as those used the previous estimates, so the difference between the two solutions is negligible.
 If the convergence trajectory fluctuated, two solutions could be distant.
 In such a case, the variance estimates themselves are unreliable.
 At the end of this section, we will consider convergence problems.

 Approximated standard error

 The approximated standard error (sampling variance) for a variance estimate is available from the inverse of the AI matrix.
-Suppose a parameter vector is \(\theta\) and the AI matrix is \(\mathcal{I}(\theta)\), the sampling variance of \(\hat{\theta}\) is \[
+Suppose a parameter vector is \(\theta\) and the AI matrix is \(\mathcal{I}(\theta)\), the sampling variance of \(\hat{\theta}\) is \[ \mathrm{var}(\hat{\theta}) = \left[\mathcal{I}(\theta)\right]^{-1} \] where \(\left[\mathcal{I}(\theta)\right]^{-1}\) is the inverse of the AI matrix.
+In this example, \(\theta=\left[\begin{array}{ll}\sigma_u^2&\sigma_e^2\end{array}\right]'\).
+The square root of the diagonal of \(\left[\mathcal{I}(\theta)\right]^{-1}\) are shown as the SE for G (\(\sqrt{13.471}\)) and SE for R (\(\sqrt{6.5499}\)) in the last lines of output.

-Unfortunately, the program doesn’t calculate the standard error of the heritability.
-You can still calculate the approximated standard error of a function of variance components (e.g. heritability) with the delta method by hand.
+Unfortunately, the program does not calculate the standard error of the heritability.
+You can still calculate the approximated standard error of a function of variance components (for example heritability) with the delta method by hand.
 See the documentation on the official wiki (http://nce.ads.uga.edu/html/projects/AI_SE_revised.pdf) for details.
 Here we just show a way of the calculation of the standard error for heritability estimates.
 The heritability estimate is 0.3807.
 Using the approximation, the standard error is \[ \begin{aligned} \mathrm{SE}\left(h^2\right)&=\left(\frac{h^2}{\sigma_u^2}\right)\left[ (1-h^2)^2\mathrm{var}(\hat{\sigma}_u^2)-2(1-h^2)h^2\mathrm{cov}(\hat{\sigma}_u^2,\hat{\sigma}_e^2)+(h^2)^2\mathrm{var}(\hat{\sigma}_e^2) \right]\\ &=\left(\frac{0.3807}{38.54}\right)\left[ (1-0.3807)^2\times 13.471-2(1-0.3807)\times 0.3807\times (-6.755)+(0.3807)^2\times 6.550 \right]\\ &=0.007 \end{aligned} \]

 Another way to evaluate the S.E. for the heritability estimate was the Monte-Carlo method suggested by Meyer and Houle (2013).
 You can find a do-it-yourself description of the method at (http://artadia.blogspot.fr/2016/05/standard-error-of-variance-components.html).
 AIREMLF90 can conduct this method with an option.
 You can add the following line to the bottom of the parameter file and run AIREMLF90.